Selling to Millennials

 Do they know how to pick a good contractor?
 No. If they did they wouldn’t pick a contractor based on price.
 Yet article after article talks about how they should get three bids, how to shop for the best price, etc. Time and again, they talk about price.

-Do millennials know how jobs should be priced?
+Do younger homeowners know how jobs should be priced?
 No. They don’t know how to estimate a project, and most of them don’t understand the overhead requirements that your business has, regardless of the type of construction work you do.
 I’ve read posts on forums where millennials insist on price breakdowns from contractors, and then chastise them because their markup is more than the 10% overhead and 10% profit they believe is correct.
 Why these contractors share their proprietary information is beyond me.

 I could go on but let’s cut to the chase.
 How should you conduct your sales call?
 The same as with any other age group: make sure they qualify to buy from you.